birdspotter-project/COS397/docs/source/user_guide/public_user_instructions.rst

 Home View
 ==============================

-This is the home page of the birdspotter app, Public Users are allowed to see the map view of the public datasets.
+This is the home page of the Birdspotter app, Public Users are allowed to see the map view of the public datasets.

 .. _public_home_view:
 .. figure:: static/home_view.png